Monitoring Reforestation efforts Using Deep learning

 Background

 The Kieni Forest in Kiambu County, Kenya, plays a vital role in the region's ecological health.
 It provides habitat for diverse wildlife, regulates water resources, and helps combat climate change.
 However, deforestation and degradation have significantly impacted the forest cover.
 Reforestation efforts are crucial to restore the Kieni Forest and its ecological benefits.
-This project aims to develop a robust and efficient method for tree crown detection in the Kieni Forest using DeepForest, a machine learning framework.
+There This project aims to develop a robust and efficient method for tree crown detection in the Kieni Forest using DeepForest, a machine learning framework.
 Accurate tree crown detection will support reforestation efforts in several ways:

 Identify Existing Trees: